jean-broqua/bot-do-bicho/README.md

 > regional basis using the daily state lottery draw, by mobsters known
 > as bicheiros or banqueiros ("bankers").

+❗ **_This bot is made for entertainment purpose only and don't take part on any illegal activity._**

 ## 🐔 How to setup

 This project uses **discord.js v13**, witch require **Node.js 16.6.0** or newer.